ShipsSwitch to Cortex

 Always include a few of these in your T2 navy.

-Archer is an anti-air ship.
+Dragonslayer is an anti-air ship.
 They are equipped with a powerful flak cannon and two light missile turrets, which makes them the best mobile anti-air unit in the game.
 Even just one of these can neutralize an entire fleet of lighter aircraft.
-As little as two can take out a Krow.
+As little as two can take out a Dragon.
 Always remember to include them in your fleet.

-Conqueror is a medium assault cruiser.
+Paladins are medium assault cruisers.
 They are like an upgraded version of Destroyers, and are a casual part of a T2 naval strike force.
 Equipped with a medium-range plasma cannon, two light laser turrets and a depth charge launcher, they are very versatile.

 They are the fastest T2 ship, and it is useful to rush your enemy with a few of them at the beginning of T2 sea battle stage.
 They can easily take out any T1 units, and offer very good protection against hovercrafts.